geonetwork/doc/en/maintainer-guide/installing/using-multinode-mode.rst

 Styling the node
 ----------------

 A custom styling could be defined for each node.
-Add a .css file in ``catalog/style`` folder.
+Add a new css file in ``catalog/style`` folder.
+The file name should be like this (replace NODENAME with the proper value): ``NODENAME_custom_style.css``

 Creating a node using utility script